Sharing inspiration, insight and interesting ideas

 We use a free on-line meeting application for coaching sessions so you can be based anywhere in the world.

 At the end of each session you will design and commit to actions with the support of your coach.
 These will be carefully considered tasks to move you forward.
 It's also possible that you'll have on-going tasks such as journaling around a particular topic or theme over a period of time.
-The nature of the tasks will vary depending on the needs of the individual client.

 You have complete freedom to pause or stop the coaching process at any time.